Danilo2401/Chatbot/README.md

 # Chatbot
-Chatbot is an app where you can talking with chatbot.
-First execute query (SELECT * FROM chatbot.chat) from database to see all messages and responses.
+Chatbot is an app where you can talk with a chatbot.
+First, execute the query (SELECT * FROM chatbot. chat) from the database to see all messages and responses.